 Most RFMOs (IOTC, IATTC, WCPFC)4 have implemented measures prohibiting fishing practices that intentionally target setting on whale sharks.
-However, these animals may end up in the net unintentionally, because they often swim well below the surface, making it difficult for fishers to detect them before setting the net.
+However, these animals may end up in the net unintentionally because they often swim well below the surface, making it difficult for fishers to detect them before setting the net.
 Although the whale shark release manoeuvre is somewhat complex, crew must take all precautions to avoid injuring the animal.
-In the same way, cetacean bycatches are regulated by the EU5, some RFMOs6 and private agreements for intentional sets to these species' groups.
+In the same way, cetacean bycatches are regulated by the EU5, some RFMOs6 and private agreements for intentional sets on these species' groups.
 The interaction with cetaceans, principally baleen whales, is rare and non-intentional.
-Mainly, interactions occur with large cetaceans (e.g. humpback whale; Megaptera
+Mainly, these rare interactions occur with large cetaceans (e.g., humpback whale; Megaptera novaeangliae) which generally escape the net before its closure or by breaking the net.